SuperLocalMemory Logo — Local AI Memory Layer

 +

-SuperLocalMemory V3 is the first agent memory system with mathematical guarantees.
-It uses information geometry (Fisher-Rao), algebraic topology (sheaf cohomology), and stochastic dynamics (Langevin) for retrieval, consistency, and lifecycle.
+SuperLocalMemory V3.3 is the first agent memory system with mathematical guarantees and adaptive lifecycle management.
+Memories strengthen when used and fade when neglected.
+Smart compression delivers up to 32x storage savings.
+Cognitive consolidation auto-extracts patterns from related memories.
 74.8% on LoCoMo with data staying local — highest local-first score.
 87.7% in full power mode.
-Open source under MIT.
+Open source under AGPL v3.

 Which AI tools does SuperLocalMemory work with?